“Don’t fear it, having an appetite is a sign that you are alive and well. Celebrate this connection to your hunger and needs”.

 Dieting mentality definitely hindered the healing process of many older people I worked with.

-I remember quite vividly a 40kg lady in her 70s with Parkinson Disease, she was so scare of gaining weight that she sabotaged her ability to nourish herself appropriately.
+I remember quite vividly a 40kg lady in her 70s with Parkinson Disease, she was so scared of gaining weight that she sabotaged her ability to nourish herself appropriately.

-Her malnutrition from her dieting mindset coupled with the nutritional issues, consistent with Parkinson Disease, were what I believe eventually killed.
+Her malnutrition from her dieting mindset coupled with the nutritional issues, consistent with Parkinson Disease, was what I believe eventually killed.
 The Parkinson’s Disease itself did not kill her.

 It is extremely sad that on your death bed, you are scared of being fat.